sloth-ci/sloth-ci/docs/cli.rst

 ``create``
 ==========

-Create Sloth CI apps with paricular configurations.
-The configurations are specified as a paths to YAML files.
+Create Sloth CI apps with configurations extracted from the given paths.
+You can use glob syntax (e.g. "/path/to/configs/*.yml").
 Refer to the :ref:`app config <app-config>` description.

 After the new app is created, it is bound with the config file so you can :ref:`reload <cli-reload>` it later.